KYOSS/website/docs/README.md

 ## Presentations

-Our next meeting is May 8, 2024.
+Our next meeting is November 11, 2024.

 [Previous meetings](meetings)